zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

 In this chapter you've learned a great deal about the ``Zend\Form`` component.
-You've learned that ``Zend\Stdlib\Hydrator`` takes a big part within the ``Zend\Form`` component and by making use of both components you've been able to create an insert form for the album module.
+You've learned that ``Zend\Stdlib\Hydrator`` takes a big part within the ``Zend\Form`` component and by making use of both components you've been able to create an insert form for the blog module.

-In the next chapter we will finalize the CRUD functionality by creating the update and delete routines for the album module.
+In the next chapter we will finalize the CRUD functionality by creating the update and delete routines for the blog module.